FelipeAz/gRPC-example/README.md

 ``go run cmd/server/server.go``

+## Data Transfer

 When the gRPC server is up, open a new terminal and run the client:

 ``go run cmd/client/client.go``

+## Data Transfer as Stream

+The gRPC allow us to transfer data as stream (stream transfer happens at real time).
+I've implemented a simple fibonacci function that generates 20 numbers of fibonacci sequence to test this functionality of gRPC.
+To run that test, open a new terminal with the gRPC server up and use the following command

+``go run cmd/stream/stream.go``